Safe page context for relevant help

-Support that knows where the user is stuck.
+A help widget that knows which page the user is on.

 What this gives the owner